Health Behavior Student Organizations

 HB Global Health Roundtable

 The Global Health Roundtable is a forum for Health Behavior students and faculty with an interest in global health to come together to share ideas, experiences and skill sets.
 The Roundtable is intended to complement other global health groups within the school by focusing specifically on the application of HB core skills to a variety of global health problems.
 Activities include roundtable discussions with speakers; social events that bring together students, alumni and faculty; short training sessions in skill sets related to international work; and a book club.
 The group’s faculty advisors are Clare Barrington, Suzanne Maman, Vivian Go, and Kate Muessig.
-To find out more about GHRT, contact co-chairs Deshira Wallace and Giuliana Morales.
+To find out more about GHRT, contact co-chairs Rebecca Hershow and Mike DeFranco.

 HB Professional Development Committee